teonistor/beamr/index.md

 ---
-title: "Beam"
+title: "Beamr"
 description: "Python-based minimal markup language for Beamer"
 ---
 # What's this?

-Py-Beams is a markup language for creating PDF slide shows from simple, easy to understand text files.
+Beamr is a markup language for creating PDF slide shows from simple, easy to understand text files.

 Please note: the language, its interpreter, as well as this very page, are currently under active and heavy development.
 This makes right now the perfect time to suggest features and discover problems (after I publish the repo, of course).